wudsn/wudsn-ide-install/README.md

 Download the relevant installer version for your operating system.</br>
 To do this, you have to right-click the respective link and choose "Save link as..." from the context menu.

-On Windows (64-bit Intel), download "wudsn.exe" to the folder and run it.
+On **Windows** (64-bit Intel), download "wudsn.exe" to the folder and run it.
 - https://github.com/peterdell/wudsn-ide-install/raw/main/wudsn.exe

-On macOS (64-bit Intel or ARM/M1), download "wudsn.command.tar.gz" extract its contents to the folder run "wudsn.command".
+On **macOS** (64-bit Intel or ARM/M1), download "wudsn.command.tar.gz" extract its contents to the folder run "wudsn.command".
 - https://github.com/peterdell/wudsn-ide-install/raw/main/wudsn.command.tar.gz

 Because macOS blocks unsigned downloads by default you have to open the "System Preferences / Security and Privacy" on the first start of the script and click "Open Anyway".
 ![Folders](images/macos-system-preferences.png)

-On Linux, click the link below to download "wudsn.tar.gz" to the folder, extract its contents and run "wudsn.sh".
+On **Linux**, click the link below to download "wudsn.tar.gz" to the folder, extract its contents and run "wudsn.sh".
 - https://github.com/peterdell/wudsn-ide-install/raw/main/wudsn.tar.gz

 The file will create and populate the following subfolders via downloads: